Modernizing Streaming Encryption with age in Apache NiFi

 managed outside the flow configuration.
 Multiple file paths or URLs can be specified with comma separators.
 Following

-property value, files referenced as resources must use newlines to
+the same approach as the Public Key Recipients property value, files referenced as resources must use newlines to

 separate multiple public keys.
-Following the pattern of the --recipients
+Following the pattern of the --recipients argument for the

 age command, files can contain commented lines that will be ignored when parsing.